dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  A leader is a person you will follow to a place you would not go by yourself.
+  Life is as tedious as twice-told tale, vexing the dull ear of a drowsy man.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1254 days)
+## 🌟 Experiences (1255 days)

 ### 🧮 Programming languages